FDio/csit/resources/libraries/bash/entry/tox/README.txt

 + Only the output suitable for automated processing by an external caller should be written to stdout.
 ++ The level of "less verbose" depends on check and state of codebase.
-+ TODO: Should we carefully document which files are whitelisted/blacklisted for a particulat check?

 Each fixer script should:
 + Perform edits on current filesystem
 + Not assume git is clean (there may be uncommitted edits).
 + Use "git diff HEAD~" to get both comitted and uncomitted edits to analyze.
 + Output whatever it wants (possibly nothing).

-TODO: Should checkers be named differently than fixers?
-      E.g. both scripts and tox environments start with fix_?